Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Structure of the phase diagram and comparison between the anharmonic and the hard-wall potentials

 On the other hand, as $m_0$ increases, $q < m_0$.
 The smallest value of $m_0$ that this is happening is $m_0 = 7$, where $q = 6$.
 The instability of the state $\psi_7^{\rm LLL}$ is against the triplet $(\psi_1^{\rm LLL}, \psi_{7}^{\rm LLL}$, $\psi_{13}^{\rm LLL}$).
 In this case, we therefore have thirteen vortices, with one being at the center of the trap, six (singly-quantized) closer to the center and the rest six (singly-quantized) residing further away from the center.

 In Fig.\,1 we set $p=2$ and examine the effect of the strength of the anharmonic term $\lambda$, on the phase diagram.
 Here $\lambda = 0.05$ in the higher plot and $\lambda = 0.08$ in the lower one.
-As expected (according to the results of Sec.\,III), the slope of the straight lines, which indicate the discontinuous transitions, is negative.
+As expected (according to the results of Sec.\,III), the slope of the solid (red) lines, which indicate the discontinuous transitions, is negative.
 Also, since $p=2$, the spacing (for $g=0$) between successive lines is equal to $\lambda$.
-Finally, the curves which give the continuous phase transitions, shift upwards as $m_0$ increases.
+Finally, the curves which give the continuous phase transitions, dotted (black) curves shift upwards as $m_0$ increases.

 As $m_0$ increases further, as the results of Table I show, for ($p=2$ and $\lambda = 0.05$) and ($p=2$ and $\lambda = 0.08$) and also for ($p=3$ and $\lambda = 0.001$), $q$ continues to increase.

 For ($p = 2$ and $\lambda = 0.05$), and for ($p=2$ and $\lambda = 0.08$), then $q = 9$.
 In these cases, the multiply-quantized vortex state $\psi_{16}^{\rm LLL}$ splits to the triplet of states $(\psi_7^{\rm LLL}, \psi_{16}^{\rm LLL}, \psi_{25}^{\rm LLL})$.
 Here we have a multiply-quantized vortex state with multiplicity equal to seven at the center of the trap.
 Another nine singly-quantized vortices are closer to the trap center, while the rest nine are further away.
 Figure 2 shows the density and the phase of the order parameter for $\psi_{16}^{\rm LLL}$ and for the triplet $(\psi_7^{\rm LLL}, \psi_{16}^{\rm LLL},\psi_{25}^{\rm LLL})$.